collocations.org

 I set my alarm for 6.30.

-activate, set off, trigger
+activate, set off, trigger, trip

 Unfortunately any little noise can set off the alarm.

-switch off, turn off | be fitted with
+disable, switch off, turn off

 The fire brigade recommends that every house is fitted with a smoke alarm.

-ALARM + VERB
+alarm + VERB

 go off, ring, sound

-The alarm went off at 7 o''clock. | Suddenly the alarm sounded and they all had to leave the building.
+Suddenly the alarm sounded and they all had to leave the building.

-ALARM + NOUN
+alarm + NOUN

-bell, clock, signal, system | call
+bell, clock, system

 Book an alarm call if you need to make an early start.